 She was the queen of curling, affectionately called “Schmirler the curler”.
 Sandra always seemed to find a way to win.
 In so many games, in so many different situations, and in so many different places.
 Even when we knew she was sick, we believed she would find a way to beat her illness.

-While she lost her biggest battle, she has ultimately won through her growing legacy with the Sandra Schmirler Foundation and the many families with premature and critically ill babies across Canada who have benefited from life-saving equipment the Foundation has funded in her name.
+While she lost her biggest battle, she ultimately won through her continued growing legacy with the Sandra Schmirler Foundation and the many families with premature and critically ill babies across Canada who have benefited from life-saving equipment the Foundation has funded in her name.

 We affirm the dignity, potential and contribution of volunteers, donors, partners and staff.

 We act consistently with the Foundation’s mission, being honest and transparent in what we do and say, and accepting responsibility for our collective and individual actions.

 We are kind and considerate and show concern for the well-being of families with premature and critically ill babies.

 We believe in having a positive and optimistic attitude about everything we do because we realize that this inspires others.

 We are thankful and expressing gratitude drives our words, thoughts and actions.